A niche can mean two things in marketing.

 With the increase in natural disasters, people are looking for ways to protect their loved ones.

 For many people, this means putting their trust in preppers who can help them prepare for the worst.

 2. Relationships & Dating

 The dating industry is a broader market that’s now worth billions of dollars.
 With the rise in online dating, it is now more important than ever for companies to find new ways to stay competitive in the field.

 3. Home Security

-If you are looking for a new niche to break into, healthcare is a profitable niche idea.
+If you are looking for a new niche, healthcare is a profitable niche idea.
 As the population of the world gets older, there is more demand for healthcare services.
 Healthcare organizations are always looking for people with different backgrounds to come on board and help them grow their businesses.